 Status bar statistics for selected cells

-When you select individual cells or a range of cells in a worksheet, the status bar displays various statistics for the data within the selection, offering a convenient way to gain insights into your data at a glance.
+When you select individual cells or a range of cells in a worksheet, the status bar displays various statistics / calculations for the data within the selection, offering a convenient way to gain insights into your data at a glance.

 By default, the status bar shows the following stats for the selected cells: